edinburgh-napier/set09121/lectures/lecture16.md

 - Decision trees provide us with an approach to modelling a decision.
 - The decision structure is formed into a tree.
     - We traverse different branches based on the decision we wish to make.
-- The decision to go down a branch can be determined by a number of factors:
+- The decision to go down a branch can be determined by:
-    - Variable checking.
-    - Probability.
-    - Chance.
+    - The current state of the game.
+(E.g., testing some value)
+    - Randomly, by drawing a value from a distribution.
 - At the end of a branch, a decision is made, and therefore an action is undertaken.